 How to Make the Most Out of Moving in with Your Partner

 Now that you’re moving in with someone else, you’re going to be splitting your load of stuff in half to accommodate their stuff.
 They’ll be doing the same.
 Take a look at all your stuff and evaluate—think to yourself, “Do I really need this?”

 The first place to look is at your clothes.
 Often, we hoard our clothes.
 They’re harder to get rid of for some reason, and almost all of us are guilty.
 Moving in with your partner is about sacrifice.
 Toss some of the things that don’t serve bigger purposes.
 Take inventory of both of your homes and make the decisions together about what you’ll keep or toss.
 Once you and your partner clear out some space, you’ll be grateful you did.

 You may be comfortable in a small studio apartment, but when you’re moving in with your partner, you have to account for not only them but their stuff, too.
 This may be more complicated than you think.
 Ponder really hard about it because just about every move-in story starts with the boyfriend bringing in something giant or the girlfriend bringing in too many of something.

 Moving in with someone is all about planning ahead, meaning planning for all those times you’ll need to be alone.
 It’s important to have enough room for yourself to get some personal space every now and then.
 And this is very difficult to achieve if you chose too small a living space to share.
 It’s understandable that by having a smaller living space, you’ll save money, so it’s smart in that sense.
 You just have to make sacrifices accordingly, such as getting rid of a lot of things you may not want to get rid of.

 But aren’t relationships all about sacrifice?

-Obviously, a relationship isn’t going to work if you and your SO don’t communicate well.
+Obviously, a relationship isn’t going to work if you and your significant other don’t communicate well.
 It cannot be stressed enough that clear communication is important, especially during the difficult transition of moving in together.